centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-protocol-snmp.md

 ### SNMP Configuration

-To use this pack, the SNMP service must be properly configured on your **Generic SNMP** server.
-Please refer to the official documentation from XXX:
+To use this pack, the SNMP service must be properly configured on your device.
+Refer to the documentation of the operating systems or ISV to achieve this.
-* LINK

 ### Network flow